webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

 - **Information Security Management**
   - protects information. leaking, hacking. confidentiality(private), integrity(only changed by authorized), availability(when we need it), authentication(you are who you say), non-repudiation(person/data cannot be changed without records).
 - **Relationship Management**
-  - establish, nurture stakeholders, customers. anyone who holds a stake.
+  - establish, nurture links between the organization and stakeholders.
   - relationships are identified, modified and improved. lifecycle of relationship management.
 - **Supplier Management**
-  - suppliers performance/products are managed to support seamless service.
+  - organization suppliers performance/products are managed to support seamless service.
 - **IT Asset Management**
   - plan/manage full lifecycle IT assets(printers, laptops...).
-  - goal: maximize value.
+  - goal: maximize value, control cost, manage risk.
   - asset: **any financial valuable component. contributes to create product or services**.
 - **Monitoring and Event Management**
-  - observe/record/report changes of state.
+  - observe/record/report changes of state(event).
   - event: **any change of state that has significance to business**.
 - **Release Management**
   - new/changed services are available for use.